-Penne pasta covered in a tangy goat cheese and rosemary sauce with spinach.
-I can almost guarantee you’ll make this over and over and never tire of it!
+Penne pasta covered in a tangy goat cheese sauce with rosemary and spinach.
+I can almost guarantee you’ll make this pasta recipe over and over and never tire of it!

-Usually we stick to traditional red sauce in this house but every now and then I’ll make a white béchamel and load it up with some sharp cheddar or Fontina.
+Usually, we stick to traditional red sauce in this house.
+However, every now and then, I’ll make a white béchamel and load it up with some sharp cheddar or Fontina.
 I like my cheese sauce to taste like cheese so I don’t skimp with it.

 This was the first time I went with goat cheese though and the result was completely not what I thought it would taste like.
 It was super light for being a cream sauce and had an awesome tangy taste to it.